ethereum/ethereum-org-website/src/content/contributing/index.md

 [More on POAPs](https://www.poap.xyz/)

-### How to claim:
+### How to claim

 1. Join our [Discord server](https://discord.gg/CetY6Y4)
-2. paste a link to your contribution in the #POAP channel
+2. Paste a link to your contribution in the #contributing channel
-3. wait for a member of our team to send you a link to your minted POAP
+3. Wait for a member of our team to send you a link to your minted POAP
+4. Claim your POAP!

 ## Contributors {#contributors}